-- a) Conduct a thorough literature survey to support the design and execution of engineering projects. - b) Design an engineering project with well-defined objectives that considerpublic health, safety, and welfare, as well as global, cultural, social, environmental, and economic factor. - c) Plan an engineering project involving multiple tasks and demonstrating effective teamwork to complete the project. - d) Identify, formulate and solve a complex engineering problem. - e) Communicate technical information clearly in both written reports and oral presentations. - f) Acquire new knowledge using appropriate learning strategies (e.g., various online and library resources) and synthesize the acquired information.
+- a) Students can conduct a literature survey. - b) Students can design an engineering project, by setting objectives that are appropriate for the project purpose and scope and that take into account the following aspects: public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors. - c) Students can plan an engineering project involving multiple tasks and work effectively on a team to complete the project. - d) Students can identify, formulate and solve a complex engineering problem. - e) Students can communicate technical information in writing and oral presentations. - f) Students can demonstrate the ability to acquire new knowledge using appropriate learning strategies (e.g., various online and library resources) and synthesize the acquired information.